marty90/hdfs_shell/README.md

 To execute a bash command, use the prefix `!`.
 E.g., `!ls` will list file in your local directory

 # Limitations

 Commands that interact with the local file system like `put` or `copyToLocal` are not yet supported.

+Interactive programs like `less` and `tabview` are not supported.

+Autocompletion does not work (but shell history yes!)